acavella/cavella-blog/blog/2021-12-04-custom-github-profile.md

 tags: [tutorials]
 ---

 So, it seems I am a bit late to the party, but here nonetheless.
-A little over a year ago Github introduced profile customization through a custome README.
-To create your own, all you need to do is create a repo named after your username and then modify the `README.md`.
+A little over a year ago Github introduced profile customization through a custome README. <!-- truncate -->To create your own, all you need to do is create a repo named after your username and then modify the `README.md`.
 Anything you place in this special repo will be displayed as your custom profile, you can see mine below.
 Trust me, it isn't hard to cobble together a pretty slick profile.
 ![](__GHOST_URL__/content/images/2023/10/github-profile.jpg)
 ### [The Header](https://github.com/acavella/cavella.com/blob/main/_posts/2021-12-04-github-profile.md#the-header)